networkandcode/networkandcode.github.io/_posts/kubernetes/access-control/2020-02-27-add-a-kubectl-user-with-tls.md

 ---
-title: kubernetes > add a user with tls
+title: "kubernetes > add a user with tls"
-categories: kubernetes
+categories: "kubernetes"
 ---

 In this exercise we would add an extra user to kubeconfig, that uses TLS for authentication.
 Its good to have some